apple/ml-ferret/CONTRIBUTING.md

 # Contribution Guide

 Thanks for your interest in contributing.
-This project was released to accompany a research paper for purposes of reproducability, and beyond its publication there are limited plans for future development of the repository.
+This project was released to accompany a research paper for purposes of reproducibility, and beyond its publication there are limited plans for future development of the repository.

 While we welcome new pull requests and issues please note that our response may be limited.
 Forks and out-of-tree improvements are strongly encouraged.